Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-In another approach, Yang et al.~\cite{yang2019robust} proposed a dual path U-Net model for segmentation of lumen and media-adventitia from the IntraVascular UltraSound (IVUS) scans to aid in cardiovascular diseases diagnosis.
+In another approach, \cite{yang2019robust} proposed a dual path U-Net model for segmentation of lumen and media-adventitia from the IntraVascular UltraSound (IVUS) scans to aid in cardiovascular diseases diagnosis.
 Due to the limited availability of the data samples, the DPU-Net is trained with the real-time augmentor that generates and integrates three types of artefacts: bifurcation, side vessel, and shadow, and other common augmentation operations with training images.
-In contrast to vanilla U-Net, DPU-Net involves multi-branch parallel encoding and decoding operations, where feature maps are extracted and reconstructed with different kernel sizes at the same hierarchical level.
+In contrast to vanilla U-Net, DPU-Net involves multi-branch parallel encoding and decoding operations, where feature maps are extracted and reconstructed with different kernel sizes at the same hierarchical level to address the challenge of a large variation in shape and size of lumen or media region.
 With this network-in-network architecture and real-time augmentation approach, the authors achieved Jaccard measure (IoU) of 0.87 and 0.90 on 40 MHz and 20 MHz frames respectively from IVUS dataset.
-Li et al.~\cite{li2019automatic} incorporate dense connections in the U-Net model (DenseU-Net) to efficiently segment levator hiatus from ultrasound images.
-The implication of dense connections enabled feature reuse and reduction in the trainable parameters.
-The DenseU-Net model is trained to generate the binary segmentation mask which is post-processed with binary thresholding, and localized regions are generated with active contour model~\cite{li2016segmentation}.
-In another application of eyeball segmentation, Lin et al.~\cite{lin2019semantic} proposed a semantic-embedding and shape-aware U-Net model (SSU-Net), where the authors employed a signed distance field (SDF) instead of a binary mask as the label to learn the shape information.
-In addition, the model is equipped with a semantic embedding module (SEM) to fuse the semantic information at coarser levels of the SSU-Net model.
-The SEM block draws features from two low-level stages and one corresponding stage, where lower level features are convolved and bilinear interpolation is applied to restore the resolution at the same scale.
-The authors achieved better segmentation performance with $DSC$ value of 0.96 on a dataset with 668 US images collected from Beijing Tongren hospital.